mlposey/z4/README.md

 > This project is in an experimental state and not yet ready for production.

 # z4
-z4 is a database for managing tasks.
-A "task" is an action that should take place in the future.
+z4 is a task scheduling service.
+It accepts information about actions that should take place in the future and then reminds consumers when the actions should be performed.

 Main features
 * Distributed database model that offers durability and automated failure recovery
 * High-throughput gRPC service for writing and consuming tasks
+* At-least-once delivery of scheduled tasks
 * SQL interface for use with MySQL-compatible tools

 ## Contents